NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/FramePeriod.rst

 .. warning::

-   Do not place the files in your root, downloads, or desktop folder as when the application runs it will copy the contents on the directories and subdirectories containig these files multiple times.
+   Do not place the files in your root, downloads, or desktop folder as when the application runs it will copy the contents on the directories and subdirectories containing these files multiple times.
 If you are like me, your root, Downloads or Documents folders contains and awful lot of files.

 The steps involved: